yhuangy/clt-app/README.md

 + Code display: See the (base) R code for sampling and plotting.

-## Learning outcomes
+### Learning outcomes

 + Understand the Central Limit Theorem for sample means

 + Interpret the mean and standard error of a sampling distribution.

-+ Connect statistical theory to simulation outputs with reproducible R code.
++ Connect theory to simulation outputs with reproducible R code.